Andrej Plenković: Early life and education

-Early career

 During university, Plenković worked as a volunteer translator in the observing mission of the European Community in Croatia from 1991 to 1992.
 At the beginning of the 1990s, he became interested in Europe and actively participated in European Law Students Association (ELSA), of which he was president in Zagreb in 1991.
 He was the first president of ELSA Croatia in 1992 and president of the international ELSA committee, situated in Brussels.
 During that time Plenković participated in numerous conferences throughout Europe and the United States, as well as organising numerous symposiums in Croatia.
 As a student, he interned in the London law firm Stephenson Harwood in 1992 and following this, an internship in the European People's Party in the European Parliament (as a part of Robert Schuman Foundation program).
 He also worked in the Croatian mission for the European Community in 1993 and 1994, which was then chaired by Ambassador Ante Čičin-Šain.

 In the Ministry of Foreign Affairs, Plenković completed a programme to become a diplomat, and in 1992, passed the consultation exam at the diplomatic academy.
 Plenković passed the Bar in 2002.
 At the law faculty of the University of Zagreb, he finished his master's degree in International public and private law and got the title of Master of Science in 2002 by defending his Masters thesis by the title of "Subjectivity of EU and development of the common foreign and security policy" under the tutorage of Professor Budislav Vukas, a judge of International Tribunal for the Law of the Sea in Hamburg.

-Diplomatic career
+Diplomatic career (1994–2011)

 From 1994 to 2002, Plenković worked at different positions within the Ministry of Foreign Affairs.
 Among other things as a chief of the department of European integration, adviser of minister for European affairs, and member of the negotiation team on the Treaty on Stabilisation and Accession.

 From 2002 to 2005, Plenković was a deputy chief of Croatian mission for the European Union in Brussels.
 He was in charge of the coordination of political activities of the mission and he worked on networking with the officials of the European Commission, Council, Parliament and other permanent representations of various member states.
 He was working on Croatian application for membership in the European Union in 2002, and in 2003, making pressure for the status of candidate country in 2004 and for the opening of the accession negotiations in 2005.

 From 2005 to 2010, Plenković was serving as the deputy ambassador in France where he was in charge of political and organizational issues.
 During his diplomatic career, Plenković participated in numerous symposiums, seminars and programs on international and European law, international, foreign relations and foreign policy and management.